nosas/blog/README.md

 ## Framework
 ---

 The HTML pages are generated from markdown using Python.
-A master script called "generate_html.py" searches all sub-directories for files name "article.md" and executes "article.py" to convert the `.md` files to `index.html`.
+A main script called 'generate_html.py' searches all sub-directories for files named 'article.md' and executes 'article.py' to convert the `.md` files to `index.html`.